Lost / stray dogs and microchipping

 -

-Direct Dial numbers for the Animal Welfare Officers (Dog Wardens) are 01962 848456 or 01962 848548; they are generally at work from 08:00 to 17:00 but messages left on these voicemails will not be picked up until that officer is next in the office (and he may be on leave) so, if you require an urgent response, use the Environmental Health Administration number 01962 848097.
+You can also contact the Animal Welfare Officers (Dog Wardens) on 01962 848456 or 01962 848548.
+They are generally at work from 8am to 5pm.
+Messages left outside of these hours will not be picked up until that officer is next in the office.

-Dogs may also be delivered directly to Three Oaks during the following times only:
+Dogs may also be delivered directly to Three Oaks during the following times:

 -